hernandoagf/pollen-transfer-grain/README.md

 # pollen-cred-fetcher

-A script to fetch pollen distributions
+A script to automate the grain transfer process.
+It reads the `withdrawals.csv` file and transfers grain from those users identities to the burned-grain identity.

 ## Developer setup